Rectangular maximum-volume submatrices and their applications: Acknowledgements

 \section{Acknowledgements}

-Work on problem setting and numerical examples was supported by Russian Science Foundation grant 14-11-00659.
-Work on theoretical estimations of approximation error and practical algorithm was supported by Russian Foundation for Basic Research 16-31-00351 mol\_a.
+Work on the problem setting and numerical examples was supported by Russian Foundation for Basic Research grant 16-31-60095 mol\_a\_dk.
+Work on theoretical estimations of approximation error and the practical algorithm was supported by Russian Foundation for Basic Research grant 16-31-00351 mol\_a.